British Club (football)

 British Football Club was a Mexican football club based in Mexico City, that played in the Liga Mexicana de Football Amateur Association from 1902 to 1913.

-Founded in 1901 under the name British Club, in the 1909–10 changed its name to British FC, then in the 1910–11 it merged with Popo Park FC and changed its name to British-Popo.
-Finally in the 1911–12, it changed its name again to British FC.
+Founded in 1901 under the name British Club, in the 1909–10 season it changed its name to British FC.
+In the 1910–11 season, it merged with Popo Park FC and changed its name to British-Popo.
+Finally, in the 1911–12season, it reverted to the name British FC.

 History

 The club was founded in 1901 by Percy Clifford, a Cornish immigrant, who at the time was a member of the Club Reforma.

 British Club squad in 1903, the first championship.

-Clifford decided to dedicate his life to becoming one of the best players in the Mexican league and would later go on to become a Manager and board member for the club.
-The club's main source of economic support came from the Club Británico, a British sports club in Mexico City, which was founded in 1899.
+Clifford decided to dedicate his life to becoming one of the best players in the Mexican league and would later go on to become a manager and board member for the club.
+The club's main economic support came from the Club Británico, a British sports club in Mexico City, which was founded in 1899.
 The team played its home games in the Club Británico's multifunction park which was directly in front of its headquarters.

 The club sometimes traded players with the Reforma Athletic Club a day before a match in order to fill each club's rosters.
 Clifford had been involved in the establishment of the Reforma Athletic Club football team in 1902.
 The two clubs were linked in this way because both had British roots.

-The team became known for wearing smart, elegant uniforms claiming that sport and good taste were not contradictory, and were even an indication of gentlemanly good sportsmanship.
-At half time the teams would sit and drink tea at tables that had been set at the sidelines and were attended by beautiful women.
+The team wore uniforms and maintained a position that sport and aesthetics were compatible with sportsmanship.
+During half-time, the teams drank tea at tables located at the sidelines, which were attended by women.